 During the powwow, veterans led the dancers on to the dance grounds during the Grand Entry.
 Veterans carried the tribe’s staff, shield and spear for spiritual and historical purposes.
 As the veterans from various service periods entered the grounds, a drum group performed.

-Veterans – Native American and non-Indians – are invited to participate in a veterans dance.
+Veterans – Native American and non-Native – are invited to participate in a veterans dance.
 Other tribes honor their veterans during powwows, as well.
-The Winnebago tribe near Sioux City builds its powwow around welcoming its veterans home.
+The Ho Chunk (Winnebago) tribe near Sioux City, Iowa, built its powwow around welcoming its veterans home.
 The tribe has dances for each branch of the military.

 It impresses me how Native Americans continue to support a government and country that has historically treated them so poorly.
 But, as a Native American, I share that pride of having served the nation.
 I dream that one day the United States will treat Native Americans with the respect that they have shown the country through military service.